NanoBiostructuresRG/molraptor/README.md

 ---

 ## Purpose
-The primary objective of MOLRAPTOR is to automate the preparation of molecular datasets for cheminformatics and machine learning applications.
+The primary objective of MOLRAPTOR is to automate the preparation of molecular datasets for cheminformatics and **phase 1** machine learning applications.
 It ensures reproducibility, data integrity, and efficient encoding of chemical structures into fingerprint representations suitable for predictive modeling.
 The platform enables:
 - **Standardized data acquisition** from PubChem, including key molecular descriptors.
 - **Automated curation and validation** of chemical data to ensure structural and numeric integrity.
 - **Generation of machine-learning-ready fingerprints** using RDKit’s Morgan algorithm.